 - 1 lb dry white beans

 - 1 oz chicken schmaltz or vegetable oil

 - 1 tbsp ground cumin

 - 1 tbsp ground oregano

 - Salt and pepper, to taste

-- The night before cooking, soak the beans in cold water at room temperature and leave out overnight.
+- The night before cooking, soak the beans in cold water at room temperature and leave them out overnight.

 - The following day, place the chicken and water in a pot.
 Bring to a simmer and cook for 1 hour.

 - Gently remove the chicken from the water and set it aside to cool in the fridge.